Yamini-moturi/Identify_BirdSpecies/README.md

 # Identify_BirdSpecies
-A Project which Identifies the names of BirdSpecies
+A Project which Identifies the Names of the BirdSpecies